openmedlab/Axon-Seg/README.md

 ![pipeline](asset/pipeline.png)

 ## Key Features

-- Can achieve automated axon segmentation from small cubes to whole brain
+This is the repo for the paper D-LMBmap: a fully automated deep-learning pipeline for whole-brain profiling of neural circuitry:
+- An end-to-end pipeline for whole-brain axon segmentation and profiling
+- Five types of neurons, including serotonergic, GABAergic, dopaminergic, and Cerebellar nuclei neurons, are used to train the automated segmentation models separately and jointly
-- An automated axon annotation toolkit is provided, significantly reducing the workload of 3D labeling.
+- An automated annotation toolkit is provided, greatly reducing the labour-intensive manual input
-- Pre-trained models for segmenting five specific types of axons and comprehensive axon segmentation are available.
-These models can be utilized by users for application and fine-tuning within specialized tasks.

 ## Links